mokcoo/quote-frone-end/README.md

 Then, in the service folder, change the rootUrl to the url of your web api.

-Then, use ng-serve to run both your backend and frontend to test this project.
+Then, run both your backend and frontend to test this project.